Continuing Professional Development (CPD)

 CPD Retreats aim to bring together pharmacy leaders and rising stars to exercise strategic planning techniques, share experiences in executing visions, and discover strategies for leading teams in the ever-changing health care landscape.

-The retreats offer over eight hours of CPE and CPD credit, which meet the new BPS CPD requirements for recertification.
+The retreats offer up to 10 hours of CPE and CPD credit, which meet the new BPS CPD requirements for recertification.

-Our approach to CPD aligns with the ACPE's CPD components by using a coaching facilitation process.
-This framework empowers pharmacists to develop a foundation for their self-directed learning plans for the upcoming year.
-Through the retreat, pharmacists learn key skills for earning extra CPE credit, develop SMART objectives and goals for the coming year, and participate in twice-yearly reflections and check-ins to ensure goal support and achievement.
-The retreat format includes the following:
+Our CPD Retreats are formatted to align with ACPE's CPD components through a coaching facilitation process.
+This framework empowers pharmacists to develop a foundation for their self-directed learning plans for the upcoming year and allows for the proper documentation to earn credit.

 *Credit for CPD retreats and programs is awarded only upon the individual participant's completion and documentation of each phase of the CPD cycle.
 To receive CE credits, learners must complete all surveys and reflections and execute their individualized learning plans and activities within the specified timeframe.

-Our CPD Retreats fulfill the BPS recertification requirement of two credits per year by providing two years of CPD credit, establishing an infrastructure that supports continuous self-directed learning, and providing a documentation process that pharmacists can use to meet all CPD requirements throughout the recertification process.*
+Our CPD Retreats help board-certified pharmacists fulfill the BPS recertification requirement of an annual reflection and plan and offer activities that can be self-reported to satisfy the two-unit per year minimum.
+These retreats help pharmacists establish an infrastructure that supports continuous self-directed learning and provides a documentation process that pharmacists can use to meet BPS recertification requirements.*

 Can CPD retreats be customized?